thetuvix/webxr/spatial-tracking-explainer.md

 Example reasons `onreset` may fire:
 * For a `local` or `local-floor` reference space, some XR systems have a mechanism for allowing the user to reset which direction is "forward" or re-center the scene's origin at their current location.
 * For a `bounded-floor` reference space, a user steps outside the bounds of a "known" playspace and enters a different "known" playspace
-* For a `bounded-floor` reference space, an inside-out based tracking system is temporarily unable to locate the user (e.g. due to poor lighting conditions in a dark hallway) and then recovers tracking in a new map fragment that cannot be related to the previous map fragment
+* For an `unbounded` reference space, an inside-out based tracking system is temporarily unable to locate the user (e.g. due to poor lighting conditions in a dark hallway) and then recovers tracking in a new map fragment that cannot be related to the previous map fragment
 * For an `unbounded` reference space, when the user has travelled far enough from the origin of the reference space that floating point error would become problematic

 The `onreset` event will **NOT** fire when a reference space regains tracking of its previous physical origin, even if the viewer's pose suddenly jumps back into position, as the origin itself did not experience a discontinuity.
 The `onreset` event will also **NOT** fire as an `unbounded` reference space makes small changes to its origin as part of maintaining space stability near the user; these are considered minor corrections rather than a discontinuity in the origin.